sematext/uprobe-http-tracer/README.md

 ## Requirements

 To build this tool you have to satisify the following requirements:
-- have a modern Linux kernel (>4.12) that supports uprobes
+- have a Linux kernel that supports uprobes
 - linux headers
 - clang
 - LLVM